-Through the period covered by this report, there were no material changes to the Risk Factors disclosed under Item 1A.
+Through the period covered by this report, except as set forth below, there were no material changes to the Risk Factors disclosed under Item 1A.
 Risk Factors in Part I of the combined 2018 Annual Report on Form 10-K of Simon and the Operating Partnership.